7.1. Requirements for Light Clients

 All light client messages are protobuf encoded and are sent over the

 A message with all possible request messages.
-All message are sent as part of this message.
+All messages are sent as part of this message.

 |The request type|